w3c/wai-tutorials/source/menus/flyout.html.erb.md

   - H4
 ---

-Fly-out menus contextual menu items that give users more choice when they interact with a menu item.
-They are used to provide links to sub pages of the main menu item and are sometimes called dropdown menus.
+Some websites use fly-out menus to allow users to access additional pages further down the page hierarchy.
+This removes the need for multiple page loads if the user knows where to find the specific content.
+It also allows for getting an overview of the content of the website.

-## Indicate submenus
+## Indicate the presence of a submenu

-It is important to be able to distinguish menu items with and without sub menus.
-In the following example, only the SpaceBears menu item has a submenu.
-For visual users an arrow is added to the menu item to indicate the submenu.
-For assistive technologies, this information also needs to be provided in the code using WAI-ARIA attributes:
+Users need to be aware which menu items have a submenu and which don’t.
+In the following example, only the “SpaceBears” item has one.
+An arrow icon is shown to inform visual users about the submenu, but for other uses, like assistive technologies, the following ARIA attributes provide the information programatically:

-* `aria-haspopup="true"` is used so screen readers are able to announce that the link has a submenu.
+* `aria-haspopup="true"` prompts assistive technologies to give the information that a submenu is present to the user
-* `aria-expanded` is initially set to `false` to indicate that the submenu is not visible. {::comment}but changed to `true` when the submenu opens which helps screen readers to announce that this menu item is now expanded.{:/}
+* `aria-expanded` holds the status of the submenu: it is initially set to `false` to indicate that the submenu is not visible

 {::nomarkdown}
 <%= sample_start('show-overflow') %>